 - 1. One person in the course should grade all quizzes in order to ensure consistency with grading. - 2.
-J2, S1 and S2 clinical courses need to complete the quizzes during the first 3 weeks of the course. - 3.
-Students must be taught the content prior to taking the quiz and should be offered remediation between retakes - 4.
+J2, S1 and S2 clinical courses need to complete the quizzes before the end of week 2first 3 weeks of the course. - 3.
+Students must be taught the content prior to taking the quiz and should be offered remediation between retakes. - 4.
 The CBN 1 quiz should be 20 questions in length.
 The quizzes in the other CBN courses should be 10 questions in length. - 5.
-The students should be able to use simple calculators. - 6.
-Rounding should be indicated on each question. - 7.
-Calculations only Students can mark the dosage on an image of a syringe.
+Faculty will provide simple calculators. - 6.
+All course levels will utilize the NCSBN rounding guidelines. - 7.
+Calculations only -Students can mark the dosage on an image of a syringe.
 Questions regarding correct syringe or needle sizes will not be included. - 8.
-Grading for medication calculation quizzes will only be entered on the CE tool as zeros for students who did not meet the passing standard described above.
-Medication calculation quiz grades for all students may be entered into the LMS gradebook for purposes of communication.
+Grading for med calc quizzes will only be entered on the CE tool as zeros for students who did not meet the passing standard described above.
+Med Calc quiz grades for all students may be entered into the LMS gradebook for purposes of communication.

-Approved by A & P Committee 5/2018, 1/2019 College Senate Approved 5/24/2018, 1/11/2019, Rev. 6/2022 and satisfactory academic progress for financial aid.
+Approved by A & P Committee 5/2018, 1/2019 College Senate Approved 5/24/2018, 1/11/2019, Rev. 6/2022 graduate degrees and/or profession of nursing.
+The College identifies three types of probation: academic, disciplinary, and satisfactory academic progress for financial aid.
 This policy addresses academic and disciplinary probation.
 Satisfactory academic progress for financial aid probation is addressed in the Standards for Academic Progress for Financial Aid.